Mental Health Resources

 Disclaimer

-The information, stories, and examples shared in this blog and podcast are intended for educational and informational purposes only.
+The information, stories, and examples shared on this website, and any of Dr. Rana’s social medial accounts and articles are intended for educational and informational purposes only.
 While I may draw upon my experiences as a practicing psychologist, all client details have been carefully modified to protect privacy and confidentiality.
 In many cases, I combine elements from multiple cases or alter identifying details so that no individual can be recognized.
 Even if you believe you recognize yourself or your story, please know that these narratives are composites and not reflective of any single person.

 I have the utmost respect for my clients and the courage they show in sharing their experiences with me.
 My intention is always to honor that trust and to use these insights to help others while maintaining strict ethical standards regarding confidentiality.